 5 questions that help your child feel like they can confide in you

 1. How are you feeling emotionally today?

-Many parents get lost in their busy days, and asking your child something as simple as, “Hey, how are you?” sometimes doesn’t happen.
-But even that question doesn’t necessarily hit the mark either.
+Many parents get lost in their busy days, and asking their child something as simple as, “Hey, how are you?” sometimes doesn’t happen.
+But even that question doesn’t necessarily hit the mark, either.

-By asking the question, “How are you feeling emotionally today?” you may open up a whole new opportunity to understand your child’s world, especially if you notice them feeling a bit down.
+By asking, “How are you feeling emotionally today?” you may open up a whole new opportunity to understand your child’s world, especially if you notice them feeling down.